Read this Clank Board Game Review to learn about one of the most entertaining board games of the last decade. What makes it so good?

 A cube of your color costs you 1 hit point – accumulate 10 and you’re dead.

-The key is striking the right balance between building your deck and bloating it, and containing your greed.
+The key is striking the right balance between building your deck and bloating it, grabbing all the loot possible and containing your greed.
 How deep into the dungeon should you go?
 The rewards are bigger down there, but will you have enough time and health to come back to the surface?

 The components are solid, I’d say.
 Nothing spectacular, but still nice.
 The meeples and cubes are wooden, the map looks fine and is not cluttered.